cfgmgmtcamp/www_cfgmgmtcamp/content/ghent2026/guide.md

 ## Swag pickup

-Preordered swag can be picked up from Walter before the opening keynote.
+Preordered swag can be picked up from the main foyer stand before the opening keynote.

 ## Front and back entrances to the main stage